leoobarbosa2/ts-introduction/README.md

 ### Typescript

-A result from a simple Typescript Course as of introduction.
+A result from a simple Typescript Course as introduction on this technology.

 ### How to test it